ALL the Fish Camp Restaurants in Florida You’re Going to Want to Visit

 Photo courtesy of Palms Fish Camp Restaurant

-Voted Best Waterfront Dining in NE Florida by JAX BEST 2020, you can boat on up – dock and dine!
+Voted Best Waterfront Dining in NE Florida by JAX BEST!
+You can boat on up – dock and dine!
 Be prepared to spend some time perusing their huge and varied menu.
 Our choice to start is Mayport Peel n’ Eat Shrimp (we have a connection living in Jax who goes out of her way to hook us up with some Mayport shrimp!
 You have to try it; it’s caught just up the road.)
 Gumbo, chowder, seafood kabobs, seafood tacos, seafood pasta, Palmbalaya (their southern spin on the Cajun classic), build your own masterpiece Palms Platter, pizzas, burgers, sandwiches, flat breads and if I keep listing we’ll be here all day!
 Just go and enjoy!

 North Beach Fish Camp

 The North Beach Fish Camp family (Southern Table Hospitality Family) is so impressive I don’t know where to start.
 Impressive not in any kind of intimidating way but the strong work ethic, community-minded, cool-ideas kind of way.
 Liza and Ben Groshell have opened a number of fish camp restaurants, all with the philosphy serving causal seafood in an elegant atmosphere.
-Watch this video of them being interviewed by Sandra Lee!

 While many of the fish camp restaurants on our list are waterfront, North Beach Fish Camp is a lively, hip downtown-vibe location, Beaches Town Center.
 Pedestrian friendly, beautifully landscaped, full of shops, restaurants, galleries and just a block to the beach, this is a place where you might want to put on your newish sundress rather than that worn-out old favorite you’ve been slipping over your head after your shower since 2002.
 The whole area is super casual, but you’ll find it’s more stylish casual than some of the others on our list.